koptevs/mc-sigma/journal.md

 - [x] create theme folder
 - [x] add index.php to the theme folder
 - [x] add [style.css](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/) to the theme folder
-- [x] initialize git repo in the root directory:
+- [x] initialize git repo in the root directory of the theme:
 ```
 $ git init
 ```